 We learned that time in Provence is a very elastic commodity, even when it is described in clear and specific terms.
 Un petit quart d’heure means sometime today.
 Demain means sometime this week.
 And, the most elastic time segment of all, une quinzaine can mean three weeks, two months, or next year, but never, ever does it mean fifteen days.

 Time elasticity, does that still exist?
 (Apart from building trades and any and all deliveries).

 Mayle died a year ago in Menerbes which means he held on and probably became a local.
 His first book (there are three subsequent, equally good) has now passed into lore, a funny romp of a time long-gone, like Gerald Durrell’s My Family and Other Animals or Laurie Lee’s A Village Christmas.

 Mayle’s message of simplicity, kindness, authenticity, and meaningfulness are as alive as ever, and upon reread, this book reveals new marvels.
 A Year in Provence is worth a good sink into lovely cushions and a hefty red.1

-I was quite affected by Mayle’s urgency to do simple things at a completely leisurely pace.
+I was affected by Mayle’s urgency to do simple things at a leisurely pace.
 Read more on how delightful rituals and moments of pause impact our outlook in The Abounding Similarities Between Tea and Poetry.
 Or take a closer look at gardening and other things we do to feel engaged and relaxed.